Best baby food makers and blenders 2023 - tested by parents

 Reasons to avoid

-From something of a household name, this KitchenAid food processor holds its own alongside baby food processors that focus on blending.
+From a household name, this KitchenAid food processor holds its own alongside other baby food makers that focus on blending.
 It comes in various colours, including the rich cranberry red that I tested, and has simple but satisfying flip buttons on the front of the sturdy base for low and high speeds, plus pulsing.

-It’s a sturdy piece of kit at just shy of 4.5kgs, with a steady base, buttons that illuminate when in use, durable blades and crucially a jug that wouldn't break easily if dropped.
+It’s a sturdy piece of kit at just shy of 4.5kgs, with a steady base, buttons that illuminate when in use, durable blades, and crucially a jug that didn't break when I dropped it.
 Handy extras include a lid to store the jug in the fridge, and you can fit all the blades and attachments inside the jug to make storage easier (and cleaner).

 8. Tommee Tippee Mini Baby Food Blender